ttedeschi/INFN-analysis-facility/README.md

 # INFN Analysis Facility

+## The purpose
-Often, in order to perform their analysis, particle physicists have to use resources shared between the whole research community, which in meny cases results in inefficiency and bad user experience, along with limited access to specialized hardware and software.
-Here we present a prototype of Analysis Facility whose aim is to provide analysts a straightforward access to a Python-based scalable computational environment (focusing on columnar analysis) that can be deployed on-demand, allowing also access to specialized hardware.
+Often, in order to perform their analysis, particle physicists have to use resources shared between the whole research community, which in many cases results in inefficiency and bad user experience, along with limited access to specialized hardware and software.
+Here we present a prototype of Analysis Facility whose aim is to provide analysts a straightforward access to a Python-based scalable computational environment (focusing on columnar analysis) that can be deployed on-demand, allowing access to specialized hardware as well.
 Kubernetes clusters are used to host necessary services, which include Jupyterhub and a batch system (HTCondor).
-Security is ensured by OAuth 2.0 and Scitokens authentication, while the on-demand deployment is allowed by DODAS service.
-Althought presented as a CMS experiment use case, this tool is as most general-porpouse as it can get, allowing researchers from different experiments to share the same local resources.
+Security is ensured by OAuth 2.0 authentication, while the on-demand deployment is allowed by DODAS helm charts.
+Although presented as a CMS experiment use case, this tool uses a general-purpose approach, allowing researchers from different experiments to share the same local resources.

+## The architecture
-This repo contains all information and recipes to set up an Analysis Facility on INFN infrastructure.
+This repo contains all information and recipes to set up an Analysis Facility either on your own ks8s cluster or on INFN Cloud infrastructure.
-In particular, in this example, we show how to set up an Analysis Facility built on top of two Kubernetes clusters deployed via DODAS, one for Jupyterhub deployment and the second one for HTCondor batch system, which read data from an XRootD cache server.

 ![alt text](AnalysisFacility_OSG_2.png)

-As shown in the figure above, users get access to a Jupyer Notebook instance authenticating at Jupyterhub endpoint via DODAS-Iam.
-Here, they can perform analysis locally (also  spawning and exploiting Spark workers) or submitting jobs via Dask to the HTCondor batch system.
+As shown in the figure above, users get access to a Jupyer Notebook instance authenticating at Jupyterhub endpoint via INDIGO-IAM provider.
+Here, they can perform analysis locally (also  spawning and exploiting Spark workers) or submitting jobs via Dask to an HTCondor batch system (also instantiated on k8s).

-In the remainder of the documentation, we will provide two different user guides: one for admins, and another one for users.
-The former will explain how to set up an Analysis Facility built on top of two Kubernetes clusters deployed via DODAS, one for Jupyterhub deployment and the second one for HTCondor batch system, which read data from an XRootD cache server.
-The latter will explain how to access JupyterHub endpoint or set up an autonomous HTCondor client, while providing some analysis example scripts.
+We will provide you with two different user guides: one for deployment instructions (admins), and another one focused on how to utilize the stack (users).
 ## User Guide
-As a user of the analysis facility, you would like to both get access directly to the HTCondor cluster and to a Jupyter Notebook (which in turn can be used to submit jobs to HTCondor via Dask).

 ### Requirements
-This guide only requires a web access via browser (for Jupyter Notebook) and a Docker Desktop installation (for HTCondor standalone client).
-In order to get access directly to the HTCondor cluster, you should first apply for an account at CMS-IAM https://cms-auth.web.cern.ch/ and setup oidc-agent for cms (https://github.com/ttedeschi/INFN-analysis-facility/blob/main/oidc-token-cms.md)
+- a web access via browser (for Jupyter Notebook)
+- a Docker Desktop installation (for HTCondor standalone client).
+- setup oidc-agent for CMS (https://github.com/ttedeschi/INFN-analysis-facility/blob/main/oidc-token-cms.md).
+You first have to apply for a CMS-IAM account at https://cms-auth.web.cern.ch/

 ### Access to Jupyter Notebook
-In order to get a Jupyter Notebook, you first have to apply for a Dodas-IAM account at https://dodas-iam.cloud.cnaf.infn.it/.
-Once you receive notification of account creation, you are good to go.

-Go to http://90.147.75.37:30888/ and authenticate via Dodas-IAM, choosing the resources that will be assigned to your notebook.
+Go to the endpoint address that your admin will provide and authenticate via Dodas-IAM, choosing the resources that will be assigned to your notebook.
 Once you have done this, you will be able to run multiple Jupyter notebooks, where you can perform your analysis or that you can use to submit jobs to HTCondor.

 ### Direct access to HTCondor via client
-Create an HTCondor user using ```htcondor/submit:8.9.9-el7``` image.
+In order to access HTCondor cluster for submission, you need an HTCondor client (a smooth way to obtain it is to setup an HTCondor client using ```htcondor/submit:8.9.9-el7``` image via Docker Desktop but a local installation of HTCondor client could work as well).

 TEMPORARY SOLUTION: ask your cluster admin for a CA certificate and write it into ```/ca.cert``` file.
 Besides, ```oidc-token cms``` to get a valid token and put it into ```/tmp/token``` file.